ntropy-network/ntropy-sdk/README.md

 model.fit(train_df, train_labels)
 ```

 Training data can be provided as a dataframe, list of dictionaries or list of `ntropy_sdk.Transactions` as long as the required information is provided.
+You must provide at least 16 examples for each label during training, and the API curently supports fine-tuning on at most 8000 transactions.

 ### Prediction and scoring